AdobeDocs/commerce-admin.en/help/catalog/product-gift-card-create.md

    ![Gift Card Type](./assets/product-create-gift-card-type.png)<!-- zoom -->

-1. To offer the customer a choice of fixed amounts, click **Add Amount** and enter the first fixed value of the card as a decimal.
+1. To offer the customer a choice of fixed amounts, click **[!UICONTROL Add Amount]** and enter the first fixed value of the card as a decimal.

    Repeat this step to enter the selection of fixed amounts.